 KSHB 41 reporter Tod Palmer covers sports business and eastern Jackson County, including Independence.
-He learned about the lease extension through relationships he has built working the beat in Independence.
+He learned about the lease extension through relationships he has built working his beat in Independence.
 Share your story idea with Tod.

 —

-The Kansas City Mavericks will remain in Independence for at least three more years after the minor-league hockey team and city confirmed Wednesday that they had agreed to terms on a lease extension at Cable Dahmer Arena.
+The Kansas City Mavericks will remain in Independence for at least three more years after the minor league hockey team and city confirmed Wednesday that they had agreed to terms on a lease extension at Cable Dahmer Arena.

 The Mavericks, who play in the ECHL and serve as an affiliate for the NHL’s Seattle Kraken and the AHL’s Coachella Valley Firebirds, were founded in 2009 and have always used the 5,800-seat multipurpose arena at the intersections of Interstates 70 and 470 for home games.